 Manufacturers and Retailers of Acetaminophen or Tylenol Failed to Warn of Dangers

-Autism Spectrum Disorders refers to a wide range of conditions that are considered neurological disorders and developmental disorders.
+Autism Spectrum Disorders refer to a wide range of conditions that are considered neurological disorders and developmental disorders.
 The hallmark autism spectrum symptoms include:

-- inability to maintain eye contact or avoiding it all together
+- inability to maintain eye contact or avoid it altogether

 - difficulty picking up on or interpreting social cues